IvanZ505/runb-notes/docs/philosophical-cog-sci/1-what-is-cog-sci.md

 	- Spreading activation through the network.
 - Representations that mean *doctor* and *nurse* are linked; so are *bread* and *butter*; but *doctor* and *bread* are not.

+## Language of Thought
+- Fodor & Pylyshyn argued that thought has to have a language-like structure
+	- Compositional syntax & and semantics.
+		- Put simple structures together to make more complexed structures.
+	- Structure sensitive operations.
+		- Being able to go, x is F, if x is F, then x is G, and go to x is G.
+		- Whatever the variables mean, you can still get to x is G
+		- Allows you to do logical thinking.
+		- Perform the operations on these more complexed structures.

+> **Breakdown:** here are the different structures, and here are the more complexed operations you can run on these structures.

+### Two options

+1. We think in our spoken, *natural* language -- thinking = reusing language in your head, & people who speak different languages will have a different LoT.
+2. There is innate LoT, independent of natural language -- the classic LoT hypothesis

+##### LoT Cont
+- Fodor strongly preferred option 2
+- One argument: How do we learn natural language in the first place?
+- Seems like we learn the word "dog" by learning that "dog" means *dog*.
+- You have to already have the concept DOG to learn that "dog" refers to dogs.

+---

+- But there are some other empirical ways into this problem.
+- For example: What about people who lose their ability to use natural language?
+- This condition is called *aphasia*.
+- If we think in natural  language, aphasics should show massive cognitive deficits.
+- If we think in an innate LoT, then in principle there should be aphasics w minimal cognitive deficits.

+---

+- Two components of natural language... #todo

+### Lexicon & Thought
+- Novelty-preference task: kids look longer + reach for *new* items.
+- 13 m/o are shown some objects, including a car.
+- Either given a word ("This is a car") or not
+- Then they see two objects: an airplane, and a *different* car.
+- Word condition: preference for airplane.
+	- The word is queue them to categorize the object as a car.
+	- If given a car and prompted with the word car, they would prefer the more novel airplane.
+- Even works with new words (made up like: *This is a dax!*)

+---

+- Suggests that words are "invitations to form categories" (i.e. concepts)
+- Varley cites evidence that chimps who learn the words 'same' and 'different' are better at same/different tasks (premack 1988)
+- Suggests lexicon might be a crucial aid to cognition.

+### Grammar & Thought
+- Another idea is that **grammar** play a key role. #todo fill in

+> The ability to concatenate and embed linguistic expressions might allow for increasingly complex forms of thought.
+For example, long chains of inferences in conditional or causal reasoning might become possible with the availability of sentential forms and their various connectors."

+- This ability to take expressions and make them more and more complexed.

+> Sally thinks that the marble is in the basket.
+(Theory of mind)

+### Aphasia
+- Two forms of aphasia.
+- **Agrammatism**: lack of ability to use grammar
+	- The boy kissed the girl/The girl kissed the boy
+	- Unable to tell the difference between these two words.
+		- Lose ability to put the different components of the sentence together.
+- **Anomia**: Lack of ability to use lexicon.
+	- Use of individual words.
+- Not entirely distinct (impairments of one always correlate to some impairment of the other, but not equally severe.)

+#### Anomia
+- Evidence of impairment: Lupyan & Mirman (2013)
+	- SS included anomic aphasics & healthy controls
+	- Task: Categorize objects
+- When categorizing things with many features in common (e.g. fruits), no impairment.
+	- When a lot of defining features of a category, no impairment.
+- When categorizing things that have only a few features in common (e.g. things made of wood), aphasics were impaired.

+> Varley: But they didn't include a group w cognitive deficits but no language deficit to compare; just healthy controls.

+- You don't know that you isolated the specific linguistic computation as the causal reasoning for the aphasia.

+#### Agrammatism
+- Does verbal shadowing (saying words out loud that you're hearing) disrupt task performance?
+- Example:  Theory of mind (working out other people's beliefs)
+- **False belief task**
+	- Sally Ann hides a doll in a drawer, then leaves the room
+	- Somebody comes in and moves the doll to a different drawer
+	- Task: which drawer will Sally Ann look in?
+First one, bc she falsely believes that's where the doll is)